telerik/kendo-ui-core/docs/web/grid/appearance.md

         table-layout: fixed;
     }

 Column widths should be set only via the `width` property of the Grid columns.
 Using table cell width styles is not recommended.
 When creating the Grid from an HTML `table`, column widths can be set via width styles of the table `col` elements.

+> **Important**
-> [Scrolling makes the Grid render separate tables for the header and data area](#scrolling) and naturally, these tables should have synchronized column widths.
+> [Scrolling makes the Grid render separate tables for the header and data area](#scrolling).
+These tables must have synchronized column widths.
 This can be ensured only when the `table-layout` is `fixed`.
-As a result, it is not possible to have a scrollable Grid with automatic table layout
-(i.e. automatic column widths, which depend on the cell content).
+As a result, it is not possible to have a scrollable Grid with automatic table layout, i.e. automatic column widths, which depend on the cell content.

-If all columns have pixel widths and their sum exceeds the width of the grid, a horizontal scrollbar will appear (if scrolling is enabled).
-If that sum is less than the width of the grid, the column widths will be ignored and all columns will expand.
-This will lead to undesired side effects, e.g. when resizing columns.
-In old IE versions the column widths will be obeyed, but misalignment will occur.
-That's why it is recommended to have at least one column without specified width, so that it can adjust freely.
-Explicit widths for all columns should be set **only** if they are set in percent, or if their sum exceeds the Grid width and the goal is to have horizontal scrolling.
+If all columns have pixel widths and their sum exceeds the width of the Grid, a horizontal scrollbar appears if scrolling is enabled.
+If that sum is less than the width of the Grid, the column widths are ignored and all columns expand.
+This leads to undesired side effects, e.g. when resizing columns.
+In old Internet Explorer versions the column widths are obeyed, but misalignment occurs.
+That is why it is recommended to have at least one column without a specified width, so that it can adjust freely.
+Set explicit widths for all columns only if they are set in percent, or if their sum exceeds the Grid width and the goal is to achieve horizontal scrolling.

-Column resizing and hiding trigger the following behavior when scrolling is enabled: if all currently visible columns have explicit widths, the Grid will apply a pixel width to its table elements, so that the widths of all remaining columns (i.e. except the column that is currently resized or hidden) are maintained.
+Column resizing and hiding trigger the following behavior when scrolling is enabled: if all currently visible columns have explicit widths, the Grid applies a pixel width to its table elements, so that the widths of all remaining columns, i.e. except the column that is currently resized or hidden, are maintained.

-If the Grid has no fixed width and resizes with the browser window, one can apply min-width to the Grid (if scrolling is disabled) or its two table elements (if scrolling is enabled).
-This will prevent undesired side effects if the browser window size is reduced too much.
+If the Grid has no fixed width and resizes with the browser window, you can apply a min-width to the Grid if scrolling is disabled, or its two table elements if scrolling is enabled.
+This prevents undesired side effects if the browser window size is reduced too much.

     /* How to apply minimum width to the Grid when scrolling is disabled */